hzeller/ldgraphy/README.md

 git clone --recursive https://github.com/hzeller/ldgraphy.git
 ```

 Install relevant packages.
-We are reading images as input, so we need a library
+We are reading png-images as input, so we need the
-that helps us with that:
+library that helps us with that (probably already installed on your system):
 ```
 sudo apt-get update
-sudo apt-get install libgraphicsmagick++-dev libwebp-dev -y
+sudo apt-get install libpng-dev -y
 ```

 Then compile: